 Floating cranberries and evergreens in a large footed vase make for a simple and festive holiday table decoration.
 You can add clippings from attractive outdoor plants like holly and succulents (as I have done in this festive holiday flower arrangement), or you can simply add a few floating candles and light them up.

-This will last you for a few weeks as long as you change out the water when it starts to turn pink (which is every 4 days or so).
+This piece will last for a few weeks as long as you change out the water when it starts to turn pink (which is every 4 days or so).
 The cranberries themselves will last many water changes.
-These berries are used to being in water as they are bog plants.
+These berries are used to being in the water as they are bog plants.
 Therefore, they don’t decompose quickly.

-Rustic and Natural Christmas Candle Centerpiece
+2. Rustic and Natural Christmas Candle Centerpiece

-Re-Style Your Poinsettias
+3. Re-Style Your Poinsettias

 Plant it in a decorative ceramic pot, something plain, or even a salad bowl—anything other than leaving it in that shiny foil wrapping it comes in will make it look SO much more sophisticated.

-Decorating with Fresh Wreaths
+4. Decorating with Fresh Wreaths